-- (i) proposed retail developments will be located in the Primary Shopping Area. - (ii) developments should not adversely affect the primary function of the town centre of Kington as a shopping destination, and be of a scale and design appropriate to the size, role, character and heritage of the centre; - (iii) where new shop frontages are proposed, they will need to be in keeping with traditional shop frontages in the Town; - (iv) the re-use of upper floors for residential or office use will be encouraged; - (v) distinctive and detailed features of buildings will need to be retained and enhanced; - (vi) new developments in the town centre will need to retain the original boundaries of the burgage plots: - (vii) business premises will need to incorporate signage which minimises use of illuminated signs and lighting and ensure that it makes a positive contribution to the street scene; - (viii) every opportunity will be taken to seek an enhancement to the overall environment of the Kington High Street to: - a. reduce congestion and improve safety for all users - b. widen walking surfaces sufficient for all users - c. provide safer pedestrian crossing points linked to lanes behind the High Street and to the Primary School - d. improve street appearance and amenity - e. retain a route for buses and emergency vehicles in both directions - f. improve vehicular visibility at junctions each end of the High Street - g. provide clear definition of street surfaces for specific users - h. provide for safer collections/deliveries along the High Street - i. reduce traffic speeds and reinforce with traffic calming measures.
+- (i) proposed retail developments should where possible, be located in the Primary Shopping Frontages as defined on the Kington Town Centre Policies Map; - (ii) developments should not adversely affect the primary function of the town centre of Kington as a shopping destination, and be of a scale and design appropriate to the size, role, character and heritage of the centre; - (iii) where new shop frontages are proposed, they should be in keeping with traditional shop frontages in the Town; - (iv) the re-use of upper floors for residential or office use will be encouraged; - (v) distinctive and detailed features of buildings should be retained and enhanced; - (vi) new developments in the town centre should retain the original boundaries of the burgage plots; - (vii) business premises should incorporate signage which minimizes use of illuminated signs and lighting and ensure that it makes a positive contribution to the street scene; and - (viii) every opportunity will be taken to seek an enhancement to the overall environment of the Kington High Street to: - a. reduce congestion and improve safety for all users - b. widen walking surfaces sufficient for all users - c. provide safer pedestrian crossing points linked to lanes behind the High Street and to the Primary School - d. improve street appearance and amenity - e. retain a route for buses and emergency vehicles in both directions - f. improve vehicular visibility at junctions each end of the High Street - g. provide clear definition of street surfaces for specific users - h. provide for safer collections/deliveries along the High Street - i. reduce traffic speeds and reinforce with traffic calming measures.